lucydot/ChooChoo/README.md

 ✨ To use ChooChoo you do not need to download anything.
 Simply clone a ChooChoo project repository and follow the [Quick Start guide]().

+✨ ChooChoo is free to use and adapt under a Creative Commons License.
+Pretty-please say hi :wave: if you are using ChooChoo - you can find my email address [here](https://lucydot.github.io/about/).

 ## Features

 - 📋 Create checklists for your students to work through